 Herrera-Mishler served as executive director of the Toledo Botanical Garden in Ohio and later of the Massachusetts Horticultural Society.
 In between, he was director of Airlie Gardens in Wilmington, North Carolina, where he invited local artists to commemorate the African American outsider artist Minnie Evans (1892–1987), who formerly painted and worked on the property.
 As their tribute to Evans, the artists created a sculpture garden and a chapel made of colored-glass bottles, now a popular attraction that has kindled a growing local focus on cultural tourism.
 Herrera-Mishler says, “That experience taught me to celebrate diversity and to cultivate partnerships between art and garden organizations, which are a natural fit.”

 Buffalo’s parks are benefiting from Herrera-Mishler’s past experience.
 The Buffalo Olmsted Parks Conservancy has reached out to businesses and other nonprofit organizations to recruit volunteers and muster millions of dollars for park rehabilitation and related community development programs.
 In a city that still struggles with poverty and a shabby self-image, he views the elaborate system of parks and parkways, still largely intact, as a roadmap for community revitalization.
-For instance, the Buffalo park system’s anchor landscape, Delaware Park, now hosts nearly 2 million visitors each year.
+For instance, the Buffalo park system’s anchor landscape, Delaware Park, now hosts nearly two million visitors each year.
 The park is also the site of the Art in the Garden Fair that launches the two-month-long National Garden Festival.
-“Buffalo has a unique artistic legacy, and we combine it with our many garden walks, which open hundreds of private gardens to the public in the city and surrounding communities during June and July,” he says.“I’m really excited about this partnership, which also involves the Western New York State Nursery and Landscape professionals and the Buffalo and Erie County Botanical Garden.
+“Buffalo has a unique artistic legacy, and we combine it with our many garden walks, which open hundreds of private gardens to the public in the city and surrounding communities during June and July,” he says.
+“I’m really excited about this partnership, which also involves the Western New York State Nursery and Landscape professionals and the Buffalo and Erie County Botanical Gardens.
 Partnerships are where it’s at—everybody wins.”

 Herrera-Mishler also tapped the nursery and landscape professionals’ group for an event called the Buffalo Garden Makeover.
 “We are rehabilitating the Olmsted parks communities one by one,” he says.
 For each of the past three years the conservancy has chosen one of its parks, gone to homeowners whose properties border it, “and offered to make over their front yards,” he says.
 “We are a very poor city, and if you say to people, ‘We’re going to give you a new front yard, with all the plants and tools and hoses, and teach you how to take care of it,’ they’re thrilled.”
 The program, says Herrera-Mishler, results in stunning new streetscapes surrounding the restored parks.
 “These spruced-up front yards are now real places of community pride, and they’ve inspired other residents to make similar improvements.”